syoon2/COMP3811_data/hadoop/README.md

 Log in to the comp3811 system with SSH

-NOTE: Commands run from the comp3811 Linux shell are shown below with `$` as the prompt, while commands run inside the container are show with a prompt of the form `hduser@c1631ce569e8:~$`.
+NOTE: Commands run from the comp3811 Linux shell are shown below with `$` as the prompt, while commands run inside the container are shown with a prompt like `hduser@c1631ce569e8:~$`.

-NOTE: Files that you copy to the container will disappear after the container is stopped.
-Save your work.
+*NOTE: Files that you copy to the container will disappear after the container is stopped.
+Save your work.*

 ## Update your copy of the comp3811 git repository
 ```